 Garlic croutons (optional)

-HEAT oil over medium heat, In large pot, Add onions and cook, stirring often, until soft and translucent, about 5 minutes.
+HEAT oil in a large pot over medium heat.
+Add onions and cook, stirring often, until soft and translucent, about 5 minutes.
 Add garlic and stir for 30 seconds.
 Add flour and stir for 1 minute longer.

 RETURN to heat and bring to boil.
 Adjust heat to maintain simmer, cover pot and cook soup for 15 minutes, stirring occasionally to be sure nothing is sticking to bottom of pot.